 - No or Low interest financing – There are many organizations and credit unions that offer "Energy Efficiency" loans to pay for your energy upgrades over time.
 Many of these loans are offered with very low interest rates and depending on income, may be interest free.
 In many cases the cost of the energy you save each month will pay for your monthly payment.

-Here is a chart that compares current maximum heat pump rebates by various utilities.
-There are many variables so it's best to check with your utility first to confirm how much you are eligible to receive.
+There are many variables for rebates and income eligibility, so it's best to check with your utility first to confirm how much you are eligible to receive.
 All Vermonters are eligible for Efficiency Vermont rebates plus whatever incentive your utility adds.

 - Efficiency Vermont Rebates - All Vermont homeowners are eligible for generous rebates through Efficiency Vermont.
 The individual offers from your utility may be added to these for even greater savings.